|

 Seconds after I opened my eyes, I slipped back into sleep.

-Sometime later, my eyelids would split again.
+Sometime later, my eyelids would lift again.
+This time...
+I was conscious.

+What I then experienced was beautiful.
+I saw my father, Jerry Pick, smiling from ear-to-ear.
 Even though his hands were tucked in his pockets, there was joy and love radiating from his heart to my newly, stitched heart.
+My dad was my hero.

-In that moment, my father was so happy.
+In that moment, my father was beyond happy.
 I took that as a good sign.
 I was relieved.
 I wanted to talk with him.
 I wanted to know what had happened.
 I wanted the details.

 But...

-I couldn't speak.
+I could not speak.

 While it was quite uncomfortable, I remained calm and chose to enjoy the silence.
 Then, I noticed Robyn (my wife) standing quietly behind my father.